 The abstract you submit is the basis for your presentation description in the conference program.
-For this reason, if your abstract is accepted, your presentation and paper must match the title and description in your abstract.
+For this reason, your actual presentation and paper need to the title and description in your abstract.

-Incomplete projects or presentations without conclusions are not desired.
-Your peers expect you to present data, evaluation, and analyses or conclusions drawn from research or actual projects that are actionable.
+Your peers expect you to present data, evaluation, and analyses or conclusions drawn from research or actual projects that are actionable, so incomplete projects or presentations without conclusions are not desired.

-Because papers to be presented are selected on the basis of your abstract, keep in mind these selection criteria when writing the abstract.
+Because papers are selected on the basis of your abstract, keep in mind these selection criteria when writing the abstract.
 Will your paper: